datacommonsorg/docsite/api/web_components/line.md

 ---
 layout: default
-title: Line Chart
+title: Line chart
-nav_order: 4
+nav_order: 64
-parent: Web Components
-grand_parent: API
+parent: Embed data and visualizations in your own website
 published: true
 permalink: /api/web_components/line
 ---

-# Data Commons Line Chart Web Component
+# Data Commons line chart Web Component

 [Data Commons Web Component](/api/web_components/) for visualizing one or more statistical variables about a number of places as a line chart.